cartrleitch/blackjackServer/README.md

 Get URL instead of IP

-Do not require passwords

-Run on server somehow idk you can't do Linux so figure it out
+Run on cloud somehow idk you can't do Linux so figure it out